Kang Duk Kyung

 강덕경

 Kang Duk Kyung was born in February of 1929 in Jinju, Korea.
 She lost her father when she was young and her mother remarried.
 After she graduated middle school, Duk Kyung and her friend were sent to work as part of the Female Volunteer Labor Corps in Fujikoshi, Japan.
 The girls were forced to work around 12 hours a day and were given no pay.
 After two months of painstaking labor, Duk Kyung and her friend decided to run away.
-However, they were caught, and when they were transported to a “comfort station.”
+However, they were caught, and were transported to a “comfort station.”
 The moment when Duk Kyung was first raped by a Japanese soldier is depicted in her painting “Purity Stolen.”

 Each day, Duk Kyung was forced to service around 10 Japanese soldiers.
 Saturdays were when the most soldiers came — for that, Duk Kyung would resent Saturdays for the rest of her life.
 Five months after her arrival at a “comfort station,” the Pacific War ended and Duk Kyung returned home.